yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 These APIs manage two new variables, the `orgs2Role` and `orgs2Name` maps.
 The user is still assigned to a primary organization as in earlier versions, however, the new variables store additional organizations and the user's role within each organization.

-The beta 1.4 version of the APIs are generated in OAS3 format and published on the [swagger-ui page](http://apidocs.axway.com/swagger-ui/index.html).
+The beta 1.4 version of the APIs are generated in OAS3 format and published on the [Product APIs](https://docs.axway.com/category/api) page on the Axway Documentation portal.

 To enable the 1.4 beta APIs in Policy Studio, browse to the `API Portal v1.4` Servlet and set the `com.axway.portal.servlet.disabled` flag to false.